Class meetings, Fall 2025: Tuesdays and Thursdays 12:30pm – 1:45pm in Hanes 125

 “Essentials of Statistical Inference” by G.A.
 Young and R.L.
 Smith

 Homework policy: Homework for the class will be handled using Gradescope.
 Homework problems will be assigned regularly throughout the semester, usually every week.
-Homework assignments are typically due before class, so please be prepared to submit your homework at that time.
+Homework assignments will be due before class, so please be prepared to submit your homework at that time.
 Each assignment will be graded: late/missed assignments will receive a grade of zero.
 All assignments will have equal weight.
 In computing a student’s overall score for the course, their lowest homework score will be dropped.
-This provision is meant to cover exceptional situations in which a student is unable to turn in an assignment due to circumstances beyond his/her control.
+This provision is meant to cover exceptional situations in which a student is unable to turn in an assignment due to circumstances beyond their control.
 Under normal circumstances students are expected to turn in every homework assignment.

 Attendance: Students are expected to attend all lectures.
 If you are unable to attend a lecture, please let the instructor know and make plans to get the notes from another student in the class.

-Homework | 20% | Weekly |
+| Homework | 16% | Weekly |

-Quiz 1 | 8% | September 19 |
+| Quiz 1 | 10% | Tuesday September 9 |

-Midterm | 24% | October 15 |
+| Midterm | 24% | Thursday October 2 |

-Quiz 2 | 8% | November 7 |
+| Quiz 2 | 10% | Tuesday November 4 |

-Final | 40% | UNC Final Exam Schedule |
+| Final | 40% | UNC Final Exam Schedule |

 Prerequisites: Students should have a good understanding of multivariate calculus, logic and proof techniques as taught in STOR 215/315 or Math 381, and probability as taught in STOR 435 or 535.
 Students should also have some exposure to vectors and basic matrix algebra.
 Specific prerequisites include the following: